In the Classroom

 - What does it mean to be a legislator?

 - How did they get involved in public service and why?

 - What issues are they most concerned about and what action is being taken?

 - What efforts are they most proud of?

 - What advice does they give to future legislators?

 To schedule a Back-to-School visit, teachers need to reach out to their local Senators and/or Assembly Members.
 You can find contact information here.

 Our staff will assist with pre-visit materials and video conferencing setup.
-A computer with internet access, a web camera and sound capacity is required.
+A computer with internet access, a web camera, microphone and sound capacity is required.